software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 ## Final report

-Add a file `final-report.md` to the `documentation` folder.
-In that file, write the _final report_ for the course, which answers the following questions:
+Write the final report for the course, which covers the following questions:

-- In which areas did you succeed as a team?
+- In which areas did you succeed _as a team_?
+In which areas there was room for improvement?
-- In which areas there was room for improvement?
+- In which areas did you succeed _personally_?
+In which areas there was room for improvement?
+- Based on your experience during the course, what would be three important advice you would give to a new software development team?
+Justify why these advice are important
 - What did you learn during the course?
 What would you have wanted to learn more about?
-What felt irrellevant?

-Add a link to the `final-report.md` file in Github to the `README.md` file under the "Documentation" subheading.
+Submit the final report as _a single PDF file_ to [this Moodle submission]({{site.final_report_moodle_submission_link}}).

 {: .important-title }

 > Exercise 23
 >
-> Write the final report for the course as instructed above.
+> Write the final report as instructed above.

 {: .warning }